 /What is CoolSculpting?

-META: What is CoolSculpting does it work?
-A common question and now you can get answers to your inquiry.
-Learn if CoolSculpting is right for you.
+META: What is CoolSculpting?
+And does it work?
+Learn how the fat freezing treatment works and if CoolSculpting will work for you.

 What is CoolSculpting?
 Learn More About the #1 Fat Reduction Treatment

-People continue to ask what is CoolSculpting?
-It is a safe and effective FDA Fat Reduction Treatment making it the #1 non-surgical alternative to Liposuction.
+As more and more people rave about fat freezing, individuals continue to ask what is CoolSculpting?
+Plainly answered, it is a safe and effective fat reduction treatment hailed as the #1 non-surgical alternative to Liposuction.
 Read on to learn more about CoolSculpting.

 What is CoolSculpting?

-CoolSculpting also referred to as Cold Sculpting, sculpts amazing physiques.
-A group of Harvard scientists designed the revolutionary fat freezing technology discovered that fat cellsexperience greater susceptibility when exposed tocooler temperatures compared to the surrounding skin and tissue.
-This led to a process called Cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death.)
+CoolSculpting also referred to as Cold Sculpting, is a body contouring treatment.
+A group of Harvard scientists designed the revolutionary fat freezing technology.
+They discovered that fat cells are destroyed when exposed to temperatures that skin cells can easily withstand.
+This led to the invention of Cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death.)

-Simply put, fat cellswhen exposed to precise colling temperatures will crystalize then rupture.
-These destroyed cells signal the lymphatic system to process the cellsin preparation as waste from the body.
-This discovery led the researchers to an understanding of how to achieve non-invasive fat reduction, which resulted in the development of CoolSculpting Technology – cold-induced cell death.
+Simply put, fat cells exposed to precise cooling crystalize.
+The crystalized cell becomes brittle, rupturing the cell membrane.
+This destroys the cell and signals the lymphatic system to process the cell out of the body as waste.

+The discovery of cryolipolysis permitted the scientists to develop CoolSculpting to harness the ability to trigger cold-induced cell death of select fat cells.

 Related article: DIY fat freezing: Why CoolSculpting at home doesn't work >>

-What is CoolSculpting Meant For?
+What is CoolSculpting Designed For?

-CoolSculpting is meant for healthy men and women who struggle with fat deposits despite diet and exercise.
-We at Metro Laser in [LOCATION] understand the frustration associated with fat deposits and bring our CoolSculpting expertise to the marketplace.
-This fat reduction method is non-invasive, effective, painless, and requires no downtime.
-Thus, millions of men and women opt for this body contouring procedure, making it the #1 non-surgical fat reduction alterative in the world to Liposuction.
+CoolSculpting is designed for healthy men and women who struggle with fat deposits that resist diet and exercise.
+This fat reduction method is non-invasive, effective, virtually painless, and requires minimal downtime.

+What Bulges Can Fat Freezing Target?

 Fat freezing can target bulges from practically head to toe.
 The ideal bulge is an isolated deposit of fat that is pinchable.
-CoolSculpting responds favorably with fat deposits in the following areas:
+CoolSculpting performs favorably with fat deposits in the following areas:

 The abdomen (belly fat)